com-480-data-visualization/com-480-project-pouletpanier/README.md

 ### 2.1: Dataset:

 [Covid 19](https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data)
-This dataset contains detailed information about each person affected by the corona virus.
+This dataset contains detailed information about each person affected by the coronavirus.

 [Covid 19: mitigation measures](http://epidemicforecasting.org/containment)
-This dataset contains government measures to slow down the propagation of the corona virus.
+This dataset contains government measures to slow down the propagation of the coronavirus.

 The further datasets represent people affected by the Ebola and SARS disease.
 The following datasets would be interesting for comparing the number of case/death between the corona virus and the Ebola/SARS.